Frequently Asked Questions

-Shortly before we began the current academic year, the National Labor Relations Board (NLRB) ruled that graduate students engaged in teaching or serving as research assistants are “employees” under the National Labor Relations Act (NLRA) who may unionize and collectively bargain with their universities over the terms of their duties.
-This decision overruled decades of legal precedent and marked a fundamental shift from the way the NLRB had traditionally viewed the relationship between graduate students and their universities.
-The University believes that the NLRB and or the federal courts should, and are likely to, overrule this recent decision and return to the prior precedent that has served higher education well for many decades.
+The National Labor Relations Board (NLRB) ruled in 2016 that graduate students engaged in teaching or serving as research assistants are “employees” under the National Labor Relations Act (NLRA) who may unionize and collectively bargain with their universities over the terms of their duties.
+As of February 2020, the board was considering a rule change that would reverse its 2016 ruling.
+The 2016 decision overruled decades of legal precedent and marked a fundamental shift from the way the NLRB had traditionally viewed the relationship between graduate students and their universities.

 No, teaching opportunities for graduate students are not going away.
-The Graduate School and the College of Arts and Science have launched multiple processes over the past year to assess and improve various aspects of our graduate programs.
+The Graduate School and the College of Arts and Science have launched multiple processes to assess and improve various aspects of our graduate programs.
 As part of these ongoing efforts, we asked faculty to identify the optimal balance of teaching opportunities, coursework and research for doctoral students in each A&S program.
-That effort continues and we are also seeking input from our graduate students.
+We also sought input from our graduate students.
 Our goal is to help prepare doctoral students to become effective college or university teachers in their fields while also emphasizing the research excellence central to success in postdoctoral and university job searches.
 With these goals as the context, Instructor of Record (IOR) opportunities for graduate students will not be eliminated.
 The timing and number of teaching opportunities may need to be adjusted in some programs in order to maximize students' academic and professional development, and these efforts wil be further enhanced through the offering of complementary career development activities.